jamesknowsbest/dotnet-core-device-farm-sample-tests/README.md

 mono ./NUnit/bin/net35/nunit3-console.exe bin/Debug/netcoreapp2.2/publish/dotnet-core-device-farm-sample-tests.dll
 ```

-**Note**: Though it should be possible to download mono in Device Farm I found it very difficult to use.
+**Note**: Though it should be possible to download mono in Device Farm I found it very difficult to use successfully.
 Here is the download page that Device Farm's testspec.yml file can use to get a pre-compiled mono installation
 https://download.mono-project.com/runtimes/raw/

 ## How to create a test package for Device Farm